Second Factor Management⚓︎

 Enable Biometrics as a Second Factor⚓︎

-When adding a biometric, the user will be first asked to confirm their biometric through a biometric prompt.
+When adding biometrics as a second factor, a flow is started where the user will first be asked to verify their PIN and then confirm their biometric through a biometric prompt.

 Disable Biometrics as a Second Factor⚓︎

 After calling the sfBiometricsRemove() method, you will receive a SecondFactor callback with the BIOMETRICS_REMOVE context.
-The user will authenticate their intent by inputting their PIN or biometric.
+The user will authenticate their intent by inputting their PIN or biometrics.

 Change PIN⚓︎

-You can change the PIN by first having the user input their old PIN or biometric and then setting a new code.
+You can change the PIN by first having the user input their old PIN or biometrics, and then setting a new PIN.
 To start this flow, call the sfChangePIN() method.

-Just like for the initial setting of the PIN, it is the app's responsibility to verify that the user entered their new PIN correctly (e.g., by having them input it twice), and optionally that the PIN is not common.
+Just like for the initial setting of the PIN, it is your app’s responsibility to verify that the user entered their new PIN correctly (e.g. by having them input it twice), and optionally require that the chosen PIN is not common (i.e. not easy to guess).

 Blocked PIN⚓︎